sdouglas/biomod/judging/index.md

 - Execution: Did the team accomplish what they set out to do? **(10 points)**

+## • YouTube video (25 points)

+- Overall impact: Was the video interesting?
+Did you want to watch more than once? **(10 points)**
+- Clarity: Was the project described in a simple and clear manner that could be easily understood by a wide audience? **(10 points)**
+- Production: Was the video duration 3 minutes or less?
+Was the sound and video high quality?
+Were the images focused and scaled properly? **(5 points)**

 ## • Presentation (25 points)

-- Content: Were the slides clear and easy to understand?
-Did the project narrative have a logical flow, with clearly stated goals and results? **(10 points)**
+- Content: Were the project goals clearly stated?
+Were the slides clear and easy to understand?
+Was the team clear and open what work they accomplished? **(10 points)**
 - Delivery: Did the speaker(s) give a well-rehearsed, well-paced presentation?
-Did the speaker(s) engage with the audience and maintain good eye contact? **(10 points)**
+Did the speaker(s) engage with the audience and maintain good eye contact?
+Did the team finish promptly within the time limit?
+Was the presentation interesting? fun? clever? memorable? **(10 points)**
-- Impact: Was the presentation interesting? fun? clever? memorable? **(5 points)**
+- Q&A: Did the team provide satisfactory responses to audience questions? **(5 points)**

 ## Awards